Who may use the library?

 Can I eat in the library?

 Eating is not allowed at computer workstations and in the stacks area.
 For events held in the conference room, food may be allowed with prior notice to the library.
-Food may be consumed in the conference room, and in the break room where coffee and sodas are available for purchase.
 See more information about the Patron Conduct Policy.

 Is the library part of the Government of Guam?